 Assessment Request for Information

-Assessment regularly mails requests for information to the owner of a property to produce fair and equitable assessments in accordance with the Municipal Government Act (MGA) and associated regulations.
+Assessment regularly mails requests for information to the owners of non-residential and multi-residential properties to produce fair and equitable assessments in accordance with the Municipal Government Act (MGA) and associated regulations.
 Assessment reviews and updates information on an ongoing basis.
 Accurate and up-to-date data ensures that properties are being assessed fairly.

 Why does Assessment request information from property owners?

 The City of Calgary regularly requests detailed property and business information to prepare market value assessments.
 This information is collected at various times throughout the year.
 It is used to get up-to-date physical information about that property including size, as well as market information such as recent lease information.
 Requests are also sent for sales information or tax status.

 Non-residential property owners (or their authorized property managers) can provide their information online by logging into Assessment Search, which is a secure-access site that requires owners to register for a City myID account.
 Step-by-step instructions on how to set up your account, check your property details, and review sales, are available in the Assessment Search How-to guide for property owners.